Download our food guide for preventing Alzheimer’s Disease

 - leafy vegetables

-Anthocyanins are flavonoid pigments which give plants a deep red, purple and blue colors.
+Anthocyanins are flavonoid pigments that give plants deep red, purple and blue colors.
 They are powerful phytonutrients with significant cardioprotective, neuroprotective and antitumor properties.

 - Red wine